Rosalee Mason

-Rosalee Mason (born 24 April 1979, in London) is a basketball player for England women's national basketball team.
+Rosalee Mason (born 24 April 1979) is a basketball player for England women's national basketball team.
 She was capped for England over 65 times, has played all over the world and is now a coach.
-In the 2012 Olympic Games, Mason was one of those selected to carry the Olympic Torch.
+In the 2012 Olympic Games, Mason was one of those selected to carry the Olympic torch.

 Sporting career

 A veteran of several England campaigns, Mason is one of the original players from the inaugural Great Britain Division B season of 2006.
-She averaged 10.1 ppg in the Division A campaign of 2009 and made her first major tournament appearance in the 2011 EuroBasket Finals in Poland.
-She also played for GB at the 2005 World University Games in Turkey and on England’s bronze medal-winning team at the 2006 Commonwealth Games in Melbourne, Australia.
+She averaged 10.1 ppg in the Division A campaign of 2009 and made her first major tournament appearance in the 2011 EuroBasket in Poland.
+She also played for Great Britain at the 2005 World University Games in Turkey and on England’s bronze medal-winning team at the 2006 Commonwealth Games in Melbourne, Australia.